The Truth (The X-Files): Filming

-The majority of the episode—like the rest of seasons six, seven, eight and nine—was filmed in Los Angeles.
+The episode—like the rest of seasons six through nine—was filmed in Los Angeles.
 The first scene, featuring Mulder breaking into a military base, was shot inside a hydroelectric power plant in the Sierras east of Fresno, California.
 The rooms that were featured in the episode were the main rooms for the power plant, which The X-Files design team redecorated; the crew later called the set the "war room".
 Most of the decoration and interior scene was done by the visual effects crew; the only visible part seen in real life was a large sump pump.
 Bill Roe, the cinematographer for the episode, spent "four or five days lighting [the] set" for filming.
 Kim Manners called his work "a great job".

 The scenes that take place in the main computer terminal room were shot on a 20th Century Fox sound stage, whereas the scenes with Mulder being tortured by the military guards were shot at Fort MacArthur, a former military base in San Pedro, California, that was decommissioned in 1974, including The Marine Mammal Care Center located at Fort MacArthur.
 Filming the court room was one of the "most challenging sequences" Manners had ever done.
 Carter wanted the courtroom to have no spectators and no jury.
 This meant that Manners had to shoot each scene with a limited number of actors and make them look "fresh".
 Manners was terrified to film the 40-page long courtroom scene, pointing out that the show was basically re-telling a nine-year history of The X-Files.
 Corey Kaplan designed the set.